sarveshveer12345-maker/supply-chain-performance-analysis-sql-powerbi/README.md

 ## Business Questions

 - Which suppliers contribute the most to revenue?
-- Which suppliers have the highest Transportation cost?
+- Which suppliers have the maximum Transportation cost?
 - What facor is causing delays or inefficiencies?
 - How accurate are supplier deliveries?
 - Which suppliers generate the most backorders?